 The client wants to have the opportunity to make changes in the scope and workload.

-How you can benefit from Time and Material?
+How you can benefit from the Time and Material approach?

-With Time and Material contract the client getting the next advantages:
+With a Time and Material contract, the client receives the following advantages:

 Flexible development process.
-Businesses are able to modify the dynamics of a work process, revise designs, change or replace features in accordance with the implementation.
+Businesses are able to modifythe dynamics of the work process, revise designs, and change or replace features in implementation.

 Dynamic work scope.
 This point may be essential when it comes to larger projects.
-The client wants to achieve a specific goal, and the full understanding of how it will be achieved exactly is not so important.
-Some mid-sized companies or startups are looking for the way to make a decision during the process, evolving or changing the strategy, etc. That’s where Agile methodology comes to play.
+The client wants to achieve a specific goal, and the full understanding of how it will be achieved is not so important.
+Some mid-sized companies or startups are looking for a way to make a decision during the process, to evolve or change the strategy, etc. That’s where Agile methodology comes into play.

 - Good timing.
-The fact that the client excluded the fixed-price bidding basis helps a lot with saving time on development start due to the fact that you'll get minimum paperwork and get a Proof of Concept as fast as possible.
-Furthermore, with blended rates, a client can see how much time is spent on one or another commit or feature, so he will know how to motivate the team to work with the highest efficiency.
+When a client chooses against a fixed-price bidding basis, this saves time and kickstarts the development process, because they receive minimal paperwork and get a Proof of Concept as fast as possible.
+Furthermore, with blended rates, a client can see how much time has been spent on a certain feature or task, so he will know how to motivate the team to work as efficiently as possible.

-During considering the foregoing Time and Material model, it is important to weigh all the advantages and disadvantages of such an approach and how it can fit in your project.
-Facing some issues while making a decision on the pricing models?
-Drop us a line, we can provide brief recommendations on your project.
+As you consider the aforementioned Time and Material model, it is important to weigh all the advantages and disadvantages of the approach and how it can fit your project.
+Facing some issues while making a decision on pricing models?
+Drop us a line, and we’ll be happy to provide brief recommendations on your project.